OfficeDev/VBA-content/Excel-VBA/articles/bf3bb727-4c00-1f8e-5acd-af0b974cba5b.md

 ```

-The following example returns a run-time error because the data type of Value1 is invalid.
+The following example returns a run-time error because the data type of  _Value1_ is invalid.

 ```
-ActiveCell.PivotField.PivotFilters.Add FilterType := xlValueIsGreaterThanOrEqualTo DataField := MyPivotField2 Value1 := "Allan"
+ActiveCell.PivotField.PivotFilters.Add FilterType := xlValueIsGreaterThanOrEqualTo DataField := MyPivotField2 Value1 := ?Allan?
 ```